Pack Your Carry-on Right: 21 things you shouldn’t forget

 I don’t know how many times I have tripped just walking and can’t imagine having to do that with a roller bag as well.

-It is good to keep your medicines with you when you travel.
+It is good to keep your medicines on your person when you travel.

 Also, make sure you keep them in their bottles as much as possible.
 This will ensure that your medicine appears legitimate instead of like a shady drug deal.